McDegens-DAO/mcstatus/README.md

   console.log("mcstatus error: "+status);
   return;
 }
-// or once finalized, do more stuff. console.log("do more stuff!");
+// or if finalized with no errors, do more stuff. console.log("do more stuff!");
 ```